agileproducts/statistics-for-project-management/2-average-distribution.md

 Average cart size = $453/20 = $23
 ```

-This is a **mean average**, the most familiar kind.
-In Excel or Google Sheets this is what the `AVERAGE` function does.
 As a simple metric we could optimise the product around (and with a more realistic amount of data) this might work pretty well.
 However we can see that there are ten orders of ten dollars or less, seven between $10 and $50 and one jumbo order of $100.
 So it may be misleading to say that $23 represents a typical cart size.
 Alternatively, we might take the **median** value, which is obtained by lining all the datapoints up and taking the middle one (if an odd number of datapoints) or the average of the two middle ones (if an even number of datapoints)

 ```{.math}
 $5 $5 $5 $6 $7 $7 $8 $9 $9 [$10 $12] $14 $18 $25 $30 $32 $40 $52 $61 $100